-Additionally, Honda reorganized the Cybersecurity Committee to further accelerate decision-making and execution across all related departments, including strengthening cooperation between management in FY2023, and has continued its activities in FY2024 and beyond.
-Through the Committee's activities, the Company will continue to ensure the safety and security of the products it provides to customers.
+Additionally, Honda has taken over the function of the Cybersecurity Committee, which aims to collaborate with management members to accelerate decision-making and execution across related departments, and has continued its activities by establishing a department to strengthen the governance structure for cybersecurity in the fiscal year ended March 31, 2025.
+Through the activities, the Company will continue to ensure the safety and security of the products it provides to customers.